Reading Peoples Body Language

 • The conversation might be delving into something anxious about or their mind might be elsewhere or their focus on things that might be stressing them out

-• The key is to watch for that mismatch says and what their tense body language is telling you
+• The key is to watch for that mismatch and what their tense body language is telling you

-• The bottom line is even if you can’t read a person’s exact thoughts, you can learn a lot from a person’s body language and that’s especially true when one’s words do not match the body language
+Bring it all together: The bottom line is even if you can’t read a person’s exact thoughts, you can learn a lot from a person’s body language and that’s especially true when one’s words do not match reading peoples body language.

-About The Author
+About The Author of Reading Peoples Body Language

+Alex Carlucci is a senior loan officer for Gustan Cho Associates.
+Alex is a contributing editor and writer for Gustan Cho Associates and author of reading peoples body language.
+Alex Carlucci is a moderator for GCA Forums.
+Alex is also a commercial loan officer and specializes in originating and funding commercial and non-conforming specialty loan programs.
+Alex is also a team leader who helps FDIC bankers get their national NMLS federal exam and prepare them for NMLSTest.
 Alexander Thomas Carlucci is a professional real estate investor and is an expert in all areas of commercial, residential, and non-conforming and specialty mortgage lending.
-Stay tuned to mortgage and real estate articles that Billy Alex Carlucci will be writing and publishing on Gustan Cho Associates.
+Stay tuned to mortgage and real estate articles that Alex Carlucci will be writing and publishing on reading peoples body language on Gustan Cho Associates.

 Similar Posts